 PSY 126 - Psychology for Business and Industry (3 cr.)

 Focuses on the application of psychology to interpersonal relations and the working environment.
 Includes topics such as group dynamics, motivation, employee-employer relationship, interpersonal communications.
 May include techniques for selection and supervision of personnel.

 PSY 200 - Principles of Psychology (3 cr.)

 Surveys the basic concepts of psychology.
-Covers the scientific study of behavior, behavioral research methods and analysis, and theoretical interpretations.
-Includes topics that cover physiological mechanisms, sensation/perception, motivation, learning, personality, psychopathology, therapy, and social psychology.
+Covers the scientific study of behavior and mental processes, research methods and measurement, theoretical perspectives, and application.
+Includes biological bases of behavior, learning, social interactions, memory, and personality; and other topics such as sensation, perception, consciousness, thinking, intelligence, language, motivation, emotion, health, development, psychological disorders, and therapy.
 Readiness to enroll in English 111 required.

 PSY 201-202 - Introduction to Psychology I-II (3 cr. each) Examines human and animal behavior, relating experimental studies to practical problems.
 Includes topics such as sensation/perception, learning, memory, motivation, emotion, stress, development, intelligence, personality, psychopathology, therapy, and social psychology.
-Part I and II of II.
+Part I and II of II

 PSY 215 - Abnormal Psychology (3 cr.)

 Explores historical views and current perspectives of abnormal behavior.
 Emphasizes major diagnostic categories and criteria, individual and social factors of maladaptive behavior, and types of therapy.
 Includes methods of clinical assessment and research strategies.
 Prerequisite PSY 200, 201, or 202.

 PSY 230 - Developmental Psychology (3 cr.)

 Studies the development of the individual from conception to death.
 Follows a life-span perspective on the development of the person's physical, cognitive, and psychosocial growth.

 PSY 235 - Child Psychology (3 cr.)

 Studies development of the child from conception to adolescence.
 Investigates physical, intellectual, social and emotional factors involved in the child's growth.